viam-devrel/viamcodelabs/site/viamguides/src/qrcode/qrcode.md

 1. At the bottom of the `camera-1` panel, expand the **TEST** section to ensure you have configured the camera properly.
    ![test camera](assets/test.png)
    > aside negative
    > If any problems occur, check under the **LOGS** tab to see what might be going wrong.
+[Refer to the troubleshooting guide if needed.](https://docs.viam.com/components/camera/webcam/#troubleshooting)

 <!-- ------------------------ -->